Casidi/rv-sim/README.md

 - [x] Encapsulate integer registers into a struct, use read/write API to access
 - [x] Implement one RV64I instruction and reserve the flexibility for 64-bit mode (ex.
 ADDIW)
 - [x] (49/49) Able to run hello world program (empty main only), match pctrace to Spike
+- [x] Able to run dhrystone, match pctrace to Spike
 - [ ] (/) Able to run coremark, match pctrace to Spike
     - RV porting of cormark: [riscv-coremark](https://github.com/riscv-boom/riscv-coremark)
 - [ ] (/) Test with random program (csmith or yarpgen), match pctrace to Spike